argoproj/argo-workflows/docs/scaling.md

 `Waited for 7.090296384s, request:GET:https://10.100.0.1:443/apis/argoproj.io/v1alpha1/namespaces/argo/workflowtemplates/s2t`

-then assuming your K8S API Server can handle it:
+Then, if your K8S API Server can handle more requests:

 - Increase both `--qps` and `--burst`.
 The `qps` value indicates the average number of queries per second allowed by the K8S Client.
 The `--burst` value is the number of queries/sec the Client receives before it starts enforcing `qps`, so typically `--burst` > `qps`.